ibm-cloud-docs/vmwaresolutions/shared/shared_vcd-ops-guide.md

 5. Add the Service network IP to the **Original Source IP/Range**.
 6. Click **Protocol** and select the port type for inbound traffic.
 7. For the ``TCP`` or ``UDP`` protocols, click **Original Port** and enter the port range that you want to allow.
 Skip this step for the ``Any`` protocol.
-8. The **Translated Source IP/Range** is the IP addresses of the VM connected to the routed organization virtual data center.
+8. The **Translated Source IP/Range** is the IP addresses of the VM connected to the routed Organization virtual data center.
 9. For the ``TCP`` or ``UDP`` protocols, select the **Translated Port** to route the traffic to.
 Skip this step for the ``Any`` protocol.
 10. Skip the **ICMP Type** and optionally enter a description.
 Click **KEEP**.
 11. Click **Save changes**.